danielnswz/pokedex/README.md

 ### `yarn build`

 ## Important notes
-- Folder structure isn't that complex since there're like 4 components
+- Modules folder structure
 - Project uses react-query and axios
 - Components tested with jest and react-testing-library
-- Custom hooks poorly tested with testing-library and msw
+- Custom hooks not fully tested but started with testing-library and msw
+- Using sass and BEM methodology for styling
 - Main styles based on [miguelseguramx](https://gist.github.com/miguelseguramx/307f645f1d18f73b6e2479cced6f388a)
-- Using sass and BEM methodology